imu-dev/IMUDevNNLib.jl/docs/src/pages/timeseries_iteration.md

 # Iteration over timeseries data
 In order to pass timeseries data through a recurrent neural networks we must iterate over timepoints and pass them one by one.
-Further complication may arise if the timeseries coming from `features` and that coming from `labels` should not be zipped together in a 1-to-1 manner.
+Further complication may arise if the `features` timeseries and the `labels` timeseries are not to be simply zipped together in a 1-to-1 manner.
+(an example would be: `1` observation (`label`: position) per `30` collected data points (`feature`: acceleration)).
 To this end we introduce an interface for `TimeseriesIterationPolicy`.

 ## Interface for iteration policy